Contributed by Julia Sirna-Frist and Rachael Schefrin

 - If you have the time, ask the class to practice their sounds with you as their conductor.

-- Conductor Hand Gestures: hand going up – make your sound louder, hand going down – make your sound
+- Conductor hand gestures: hand going up – make your sound louder; hand going down – make your sound quieter; pointing to a student – start your sound; hands making an X to student – stop your sound.

-- The student/teacher is invited back into the room and asked to lay down or sit in the center of the circle with their eyes closed (if comfortable).
+- The student/teacher is invited back into the room and asked to lie down or sit in the center of the circle with their eyes closed (if comfortable).

 - The teaching artist will start the soundscape by using their conductor hand gestures, adjusting students as they go, until all students are sharing their sound at the same time.
 Play with volume throughout.
 Fade the soundscape by conducting the students to stop their sound one at a time.